Introduction

 - Arius’ letter to Eusebius of Nicomedia, and

-- The confession that was submitted by Arius and Euzoius to Emperor Constantine.
-(RW, 95)
+- The confession Arius and Euzoiu submitted to Emperor Constantine (RW, 95)

 “In places (Athanasius) may be suspected of pressing the words maliciously rather further than Arius intended” (RH, 15).